 So where were we before my computer decided to have a heart attack and die last night?
-Just when it was getting really interesting.
+Just when it was getting interesting.
 (My son saved the day and lent me his while mine has a heart transplant.)
 Yeremyah the prophet has a little princess, or two, or three, and has mysteriously disappeared with them.
 The King of Israel has been bereft of his sons, had his eyes plucked out (erk!), and been dragged off to Babylon in chains to die.
 Do you think maybe he wasn’t SEEING something he should have?

 The northern Israelite kingdom had eight dynasties in all.
 Yudah had only one in an unbroken line since David.
 We would therefore expect each overturn, discussed in my last post The Prophet and the Princess (EZE.
 21:25-27), to be a wholly new dynasty or family.
 It would surely be in the pages of Scripture from where this new line would spring.
 And it surely is.

 Back in the times of the twelve brothers who became the fathers of the twelve tribes of Israel, Yudah and his daughter-in-law Tamar had twin boys.
 Despite me not being able to imagine how this could happen, there must have been some serious jostling in Tamar’s womb, one little boy stuck out his hand first, had a red string tied around it, pulled it back in, and was beaten to the post by his brother.
 That firstborn was called by the midwife Pharez, meaning: a breach (GEN. 38:27-30).
 The other with the string still around his wrist was called Zarah, the SEED.
-It was important to know which child in a twin was first to determine primogeniture, or who would inherit the throne and birthright.
+It was important to know which child in a twin was first in order to determine primogeniture, or who would inherit the throne and birthright.
 David and Yahshua were in the line of the firstborn Pharez, yet it was the second-born who was named as the seed.
 It was also the Pharez line that Yeremyah was to pluck up and plant elsewhere.

 We know all about Pharez’s line from his unbroken genealogy in the Bible.
 Not so much is known about Zarah.
 He had five sons (I CHRON.
 2:6) famed for their wisdom just a little less than Shelemoh’s (Solomon’s).
 Just as little known is that Ezekiel unites a prince and princess, places them on a throne, and has them ruling over the kingdom of Israelites in a country that is not Israel or Yudah.